International Dance Festival

-With limber bare feet, a dancer keeps a rhythm to the beat of a drum and a chanted line and cicadas under the white pines.
+With limber bare feet, a dancer keeps a rhythm to the beat of a drum.
 Behind him, trees on the open ridge line catch the sun.
+Cicadas hum under the white pines.

 Dancers, companies and choreographers come from around the world to the top of a mountain in Becket, where an old farm has become the campus of an international festival.